RenatoSGR/aksdeepdive/README.md

-# AKSDeepDive-GA
+# Deep Dive into Azure Kubernetes Services (AKS) - A journey to a Production Ready Cluster
-Repo for the demo on Global Azure Portugal 2024
+Repo for a journey to a Production Ready Cluster

 **Table Of Contents**